ColinWaddell/WPSuperControl/README.md

 # WPSuperControl

-Just add the shortcode [wpsupercontrol] to a page and add a calendar.
+Just add the shortcode [wpsupercontrol] to a page to add a calendar, availability status or testimonials.

 ##Parameters
 ```